Jess Chaplin DipAVN (Small Animal) RVN

 Nursing and Practice Manager

 Jess started her career in 2006 as a nursing a care assistant and qualified as an RVN in January 2011.
-She has also completed an advanced veterinary nursing diploma (small animal) through Harper Adams University.
-She joined Linden House in 2013 as head nurse and has returned after maternity leave part time as our nursing and practice manager.
-As well as her administrative duties, Jess enjoys nurse clinics and medical cases, particularly old cats.
-Her furry babies include two spoilt hand-reared cats, a Pomeranian and a Hermann’s tortoise.
-Jess' hobbies include reading, baking and Netflix.
+She has also completed an advanced veterinary nursing diploma (small animal) through Harper Adams University and then the BSc Veterinary Nursing in 2018.
+She joined Linden House in 2013 as head nurse and one year after returning from maternity leave, she is now working full time as our practice director.
+As well as her administrative duties (Jess loves an excel spreadsheet) she enjoys nurse clinics and medical cases, particularly older cats.
+Her furry babies include two spoilt hand-reared cats, a rescued Pomeranian and a Hermann’s tortoise.
+Jess' hobbies include bullet journaling, reading, gaming and Netflix

 Tammy Cordy RVN